D4wnstar/aetherwisp/Statistics/Distributions/Moments/Variance.md

 \end{align}$$
 Or as the [[Covariance]] of a variable with itself
 $$\text{var}(X)=\text{cov}(X,X)$$
 The primary draw of variance as a measure of dispersion is that it is mathematically convenient to use in calculations and to derive results with.
 For instance, [[Chebyshev's inequality]] forces constraints onto what values the variable can take depending on its variance.
+Furthermore, it is the second central [[function moments|function moment]] of a [[probability distribution]].

 The square root of variance is the [[standard deviation]]: $\sqrt{ \sigma ^{2} }=\sigma$.
 The variance is (approximately) related to the [[absolute error]] $\Delta$ by $\sigma ^{2}=\Delta ^{2}/3$.
 ## Definitions